grimoiredotxyz/smartContracts/README.md

 # Grimoire
-This repository contains a smart contract written in Solidity called Grimoire.
-The Grimoire contract facilitates the creation and management and emitting events of transcriptions, revisions and requests related to the transcript.
+Smart contract written in Solidity called Grimoire for the hachkathon project Grimoire.

-To interact with Grimoire smart contract, you need to have a web3 wallet like Metamask.
-Once you have it installed, you can connect to the Grimoire contract address and start using it.
+The Grimoire smart contract enables the creation and management of transcriptions, revisions and requests related to the transcript.

 ## Usage
 To use Grimoire, you can interact with the contract functions using a web3 provider like Metamask.
 Here's an example of how you can use Grimoire to create a transcript: